front-end-intermediate/DOM-Scripting/readme.md

 target.append(div);
 ```

-Let's empty the html content of our nav and append a new div.
+Let's append a new div to the (now empty) nav.

 Delete eveything in `myscripts` and add: